How to Prepare One Week Away from Moving Day

-One week until moving day.
+So, it’s one week until moving day.
 This is the week to finalize everything.
-You will not have time to complete a few tasks other than moving your belongings on moving day.
+You will only have time to complete a few tasks other than moving your belongings on moving day.
 So it is best to finish everything the week before the move.
 Inevitably, there will be tasks that pop up last minute.
-Therefore, if you have everything taken care of the week before you will have the time and energy to deal with last-minute things that pop up.
+Therefore, if you have everything taken care of the week before, you will have the time and energy to deal with last-minute things that pop up.
 Take a look at this one-week moving checklist to get ahead.

 Arrange for payment for movers

-Check with moving company to determine preferred method of payment.
-We prefer to pay with credit card, so there is a paper trail.
-With our rewards, we get a percentage cash back with our credit card, which is a nice perk.
-We always have cash on us for the move so that we can tip the movers if we are satisfied with their work.
-This is the time to make sure we have enough cash on hand.
+Check with your moving company to determine the preferred method of payment.
+We prefer to pay with a credit card, so there is a paper trail.
+Also, with our credit card rewards, we get a percentage of cash back when we use our credit card, which is a nice perk.
+We always have cash on us for the day of the move to tip the movers if we are satisfied with their work.
+This week it’s essential to ensure you have enough cash.

 Confirm your move-out date with current home

 If renting, verify your move-out date with your landlord or property management company.
 This way, you can be sure that a loading zone is appropriately reserved, if necessary.
 If you have sold your home, confirm the date you agreed to move out.
 Nothing sounds more awful than mixing up a move-out date when another family wants to move in.

 There are two separate confirmations necessary for the destination.
 I verify a delivery date range with the moving company.
 Typically, they cannot promise one specific date for delivery.
 Therefore, they give a range of days in which they will arrive with your belongings.
 The other confirmation you need is when you can access your new home.